For Photos...Check out..

 'Campesinos' - people of the countryside in Oaxaca (and internationally) work very much on a day to day basis, from the heart and practically.
 If you don't live it through action, you justifiably do not warrant respect or trust.

-I now believe that working on these factors in a sincere and sustainable way is one of the few ways to produce a strong impact in the world of animal, human and environmental welfare.
+I now believe that working on these factors in a sincere, slow and sustainable way is one of the few ways to produce a strong impact in the world of animal, human and environmental welfare.

 With that in mind, a demonstration farm is being started together with two local Zapotec families here in San Sebastian Rio Hondo, with the following mission: